 Apply for a SIMS Visiting Research Fellowship

-Fellowships are open to all scholars living outside of the greater Philadelphia area.
+Visiting Research Fellowships are open to all scholars living outside of the greater Philadelphia area.
 Applicants must have completed a Ph.D. or an equivalent professional degree by the time the fellowship begins.
 Independent scholars with a substantial record of achievement are encouraged to apply.

-Applications for the 2025–2026 fellowship year are now closed.
+Applications for the 2026–2027 fellowship program are now open.

-The SIMS Visiting Research Fellowships have been established to encourage research relating to the premodern manuscript collections at the University of Pennsylvania Libraries, including the Lawrence J. Schoenberg Collection.
 Affiliated with the University of Pennsylvania, located near other manuscript-rich research collections (the University of Pennsylvania Museum of Archaeology and Anthropology, the Free Library of Philadelphia, the Science History Institute, and the Rosenbach Museum and Library, among many others), and linked to the local and international scholarly communities, SIMS offers fellows a network of resources and opportunities for collaboration.
 Fellows will be encouraged to interact with SIMS staff, Penn faculty, and other medieval and early modern scholars in the Philadelphia area.
 Fellows will also be expected to present their research at Penn Libraries either during the term of the fellowship or on a selected date following the completion of the term.

 Eligibility

 Fellowships are open to all scholars living outside of the greater Philadelphia area.
 Applicants must have completed a Ph.D. or an equivalent professional degree by the time the fellowship begins.
 Independent scholars with a substantial record of achievement are encouraged to apply.
 Collaborative projects are welcome, though the $5000/month stipend will be shared among collaborators.
-Applicants who have not completed a Ph.D. at the time of application must have a letter from their dissertation advisor(s) stating that the degree will be completed prior to the applicant’s proposed dates of the fellowship.
+Applicants who have not completed a Ph.D. at the time of application must have a letter from their dissertation advisor(s) stating that the degree will be completed before the applicant’s proposed dates of the fellowship.

 Important Note Regarding Taxation and Visas